 The diamond is to the pearl as the sun is to the moon, and we might well call one the “king-gem” and the other the “queen-gem.”
 The diamond, like a knight of old — brilliant and resistant, is the emblem of fearlessness and invincibility; the pearl, like a lady of old — pure and fair to look upon, is the emblem of modesty and purity.

 One early Chinese myth related that pearls fell from the sky when dragons fought amongst the clouds.
-Another myth said that pearls originated as raindrops swallowed by oysters.
+Another myth states that pearls originated as raindrops swallowed by oysters.
 In one ancient tale, a boy found a miraculous pearl.
 When placed in a jar with just a bit of rice, it filled the jar with rice the next day.
-After his neighbors found out about this, they tried to steal it.
+After his neighbors discovered this, they tried to steal it.
 The boy swallowed the pearl to protect it.
 As a result, he became a dragon.
-To this day, Chinese artworks often depict dragons guarding pearls.

 Pearl Symbolism and the Soul’s Journey